 Conversely, B2C has a shorter, more transactional cycle that means less money, but lower revenue sources.
 While B2B businesses can spend more money on acquiring a customer because they can still get a positive ROI.
 B2C marketers have to be more conscientious since the returns are not as great.

-- Content Types- B2B content uses case studies, blog posts, white papers, and other long-form content to provide the knowledge necessary to help customers make an educated decision on the services they provide.
+- Content Types- In B2B content marketing case studies, blog posts, white papers, and other long-form content are used to provide the knowledge necessary to help customers make an educated decision on the services they provide.

 B2C content, on the other hand, uses more promotions, unique offers, and personal messages.
 They are used to incite people to purchase your services.